AdvanceBoyWeb/E-Commerce_fullStackProject/README.md

 - Maintaining sale history
 - Adding and managing products
 - User Friendly
-- For Implemention of Generic Servlets in Java
 - This is a Mini-project developed using Java, Springbot, HTML5, Thymeleaf, Bootstrap.

 <span style="color:blue">**Admin Have Following Access for this E-Commerce website:-**</span>